Aliases for PIP5K1C Gene

 GeneCards Summary for PIP5K1C Gene

 PIP5K1C (Phosphatidylinositol-4-Phosphate 5-Kinase, Type I, Gamma) is a Protein Coding gene.
-Diseases associated with PIP5K1C include lethal congenital contractural syndrome 3 and congenital contractures.
-Among its related pathways are Regulation of actin cytoskeleton and Regulation of actin cytoskeleton.
-GO annotations related to this gene include 1-phosphatidylinositol-4-phosphate 5-kinase activity.
+Diseases associated with PIP5K1C include lethal congenital contractural syndrome 3 and neurogenic bladder.
+Among its related pathways are Regulation of actin cytoskeleton and Developmental Biology.
+GO annotations related to this gene include phosphatidylinositol phosphate kinase activity and talin binding.
 An important paralog of this gene is PIP5KL1.

 UniProtKB/Swiss-Prot for PIP5K1C Gene